 A cotton pillow is mainly preferred for the victim suffering from whiplash.
 Place the pillow under your neck and lay your neck slowly on the pillow.
 A stiff pillow will increase your neck pain.
 The neck pillows keep your neck in stable condition and prevent your neck from misaligning throughout the night.

-Read also: Best Plush Pillow Top Mattress
+Read also our another comprehensive article of: Best Plush Pillow Top Mattress

 6. Use foam rollers when sleeping